Of Commerce, Counsel & the Coin

 Washington to the multipolar

-The United States is no longer able to roll its debt at interest rates the electorate will tolerate.
-The choke points on which the petrodollar depended can now be closed, and the Navy can no longer be relied upon to reopen them.
-The productive economy has been financialised to a point at which fresh collateral cannot easily be extracted at home.
-The stack is therefore being relocated: manufacturing to China, energy and computation to the Gulf, custody to Singapore, and a quietly growing portion of the residual returns to digital rails that hold no passport.
-The host changes.
-The machine, indifferent to flags, runs on.
+The United States can no longer roll its debt at interest rates the electorate will tolerate; the choke points on which the petrodollar depended can now be closed, and the Navy can no longer be relied upon to reopen them; and the productive economy has been financialised to a point at which fresh collateral cannot easily be extracted at home.
+The stack is therefore being relocated, manufacturing to China, energy and computation to the Gulf, custody to Singapore, and a growing portion of the residual returns to digital rails that hold no passport.
+The host changes, as hosts have changed before, and the machine, indifferent to flags, runs on.

 I